-The Writing House Blog
+Ā The Writing House Blog

-Tips and writing guides for your nonfiction book
+Ā Tips and writing guides for your nonfiction book

 How much does it cost to hire a writing coach?

-I'm sorry to report this, but 'How much does it cost to hire a writing coach?' is the same as 'How long is a piece of string?'
+To start this off with full disclosure, 'How much does it cost to hire a writing coach?' is the same as 'How long is a piece of string?'

 Or, more aptly, 'How long is a book?'